-An article in the Daily Mail, published in 2014, highlights evidence suggesting not only the image of raping and pillaging is wrong, but that Viking men brought their wives and families with them when conquering, and settling, new territory.
+An article in the Daily Mail, published in 2014, highlights evidence suggesting not only that the image of pillaging and plundering is wrong, but that Viking men brought their wives and families with them when conquering, and settling, new territory.
 As per this narrative, Vikings didn't seek out new places to destroy and plunder them, but rather to settle and build new communities.

-Viking men are often depicted, contradictorily, with homoeroticism and as staunch homophobes.
+Viking men are often depicted, contradictorily, as both homoerotic and prejudiced against gay people.
 The hair, the muscles, the hammers, the revealing costumes... come to daddy.
-But the posturing, the clipped phrases, the weapons, and the war, are more in line with contemporary ideas about hyper-masculinity.
+But the posturing, the clipped phrases, and the aggression are more in line with contemporary ideas about hyper-masculinity.

-Truth and misconception exists in such depictions, on account of the understanding of homosexual behavior in Viking culture.
+Truth and misconception exist in such depictions, on account of the understanding of homosexual behavior in Viking culture.
 Before the arrival of Christianity, Norse people didn't view homosexuality as opposed to laws of nature, man, or gods.
 However, as a patriarchal, pride-based culture, Vikings saw any act of submitting to the will of another person as humiliating and base.
 Because of this, any man who was penetrated lost all esteem and dignity.
 There was nothing wrong, however, with men who penetrated men.

-Norse men raped other men during raids to show dominance and emasculate their opponents.
+Norse men forced themselves on other men during raids to show dominance and emasculate their opponents.
 They also sometimes castrated enemies.
-However, as Gunnora Hallakarva wrote for Fordham University, all evidence of reprisal via sexual humiliation comes from Viking sagas, which conflate legend and history.
+However, as Gunnora Hallakarva wrote for Fordham University, all evidence of reprisal from such humiliation comes from Viking sagas, which conflate legend and history.
 As such, it's unclear how often this actually happened, and whether it happened at all before the arrival of Christianity.